rpcpool/yellowstone-shield/README.md

 Yellowstone Shield integrates with Solana RPC by introducing:

-- A new parameter, `forwardingPolicy`, in the `sendTransaction` RPC method, enabling users to specify allow/blocklists.
+- A new parameter, `forwardingPolicies`, in the `sendTransaction` RPC method, enabling users to specify allow/blocklists.
-- An optional `Solana-ForwardingPolicy` HTTP header to support legacy clients.
+- An optional `Solana-ForwardingPolicies` HTTP header to support legacy clients.

 Transaction senders interpret these policies to determine validator forwarding behavior, ensuring consistent enforcement of allow/blocklists across different RPC providers.